aletheia7/gstack/README.md

-### gstack
+#### gstack
 gstack is a go (golang) package.
-From the godocs of gstack
+From the godocs of gstack:

-Package gstack provides methods to easily obtain the function name, file path, and line number of go code.
+>Package gstack provides methods to easily obtain the function name, file path, and line number of go code.

-gstack answers the questions: What function am I in?
+>gstack answers the questions: What function am I in?
 What is the full path to the file?
 What is the line number?

 #### Install
 ```bash